 You are STRONGLY ENCOURAGED to look at this institution’s courses ahead of time to see how they will match up to your Mason degree requirements.
 Talk to your academic advisor about what courses you will need to receive credit for during your time abroad to stay on-track for your degree.
-When looking at courses keep in mind that 1) you will have to be enrolled full-time while abroad, and 2) similarly to Mason, course schedules can change.
+When looking at courses keep in mind that course schedules can change.
 We recommend having twice as many courses approved as necessary.

 Once accepted into a program, it will be your responsibility to apply for a student visa and/or residence permit (if required, based on your citizenship).
 You will receive details on this with your acceptance letter.
 Do not apply for a visa until after you have been officially accepted.
-Visit the Embassy of Spain's website for further information.

 Official Transcripts: An official copy of your Mason transcript is required as well as copies of official transcripts from any other college or university you have attended.

 Passport Status: If you do not have a valid passport, you should begin applying for one now.